-- 1 Browse for the backup images you want to restore. - See "Browsing for SQL Server backup images" on page 80. - 2 In the Restore Microsoft SQL Server Objects dialog box, expand the database instance. - Expand the database.
-3 - Select the database image that you want to restore. - Only the Recovered recovery option is available for VMware backups of SQL Server. - 5 Click Restore.
+- 2 In the Restore Microsoft SQL Server Objects dialog box, expand the database instance. - 3 Expand the database. - 4 Select the database image that you want to restore.

+Only the Recovered recovery option is available for VMware backups of SQL Server.

+5 Click Restore.